daranzolin/daranzolin.github.io/_posts/2019-09-02-reports-as-functions.markdown

 It is relatively simple to set up parameters, [as described by Yihui here.](https://bookdown.org/yihui/rmarkdown/parameterized-reports.html) The lone requirement is that they are a named list.

-Finally, we can call our function:
+Finally, we can call our function.
+Note that "report" is the name of this particular template.

 {% highlight r %}
 generate_report("report", "setosa-report.html", param_list = list(species = "setosa"))
 {% endhighlight %}

 The rendered output should appear in your project's root directory.
+The additional `see_now` parameter is mostly for convenience, opening your browser if you want to see the output immediately.

 ### Looping